Crime Statistics Portal

 Direct comparisons between communities are worthwhile, but what is more important is understanding how the community and governments are working together in a particular location to address all of these elements in a comprehensive crime-prevention approach.

-It is worth noting that WA Police collects crime data for police districts.
+It is worth noting that the WA Police Force collects crime data for police districts.
 These are administrative geographical areas, which might contain a number of different types of communities, with different issues and needs (e.g. a police district might typically have one large regional city, six or eight small towns and perhaps four Indigenous communities).
 In such a circumstance, the district statistics need to be seen in that context.

 Police’s Key Performance Indicators

-During 2013-14, the WA Police reviewed its Outcome Based Management framework.
+During 2013-14, the WA Police Force reviewed its Outcome Based Management framework.
 A new framework was developed and subsequently approved by Government.
 It has just one outcome: ‘Contribute to community safety and security’.
 The extent to which this outcome is being achieved though the resourcing and delivery of services to the community is assessed through the following KPIs:

 Key Effectiveness Indicators